Skip to main content

 }

-And we'll print messages when users achieve new high scores:
+And we'll print messages when a user achieves a new high score:

 🏆 New high score for player123: 100 (previous: 0)